Absence of a woman's monthly menstrual period is called amenorrhea.

-Most girls begin menstruating between ages 9 and 18, with an average of around 12 years old.
-Primary amenorrhea typically occurs when a girl is older than 15, if she has gone through other normal changes that occur during puberty.
-Primary amenorrhea may occur with or without other signs of puberty.
+Most girls begin their periods between ages 9 and 18.
+The average is around 12 years old.
+If no periods have occurred when a girl is older than 15, further testing may be needed.
+The need is more urgent if she has gone through other normal changes that occur during puberty.

-Being born with poorly formed genital or pelvic organs can lead to primary amenorrhea.
+Being born with incompletely formed genital or pelvic organs can lead to a lack of menstrual periods.
 Some of these defects include: